ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

+The creation of new {{site.data.keyword.powerSys_notm}} Cloud Connections across most of the data centers is disabled.
+You can create Cloud Connections only in the `MON01` and `CHE01` data centers.
+If you do not have the authorization and attempt to create a Cloud Connection (Direct Link Connect), a link is generated.
+This Direct Link is not operational until an authorized IBM Cloud account user with the required authority authorizes the connection via [IBM Cloud Console Direct Link Portal](https://cloud.ibm.com/interconnectivity){: external}.
+{: note}

-To create an {{site.data.keyword.powerSys_notm}} Cloud Connection, complete the following steps:
+To create an {{site.data.keyword.powerSys_notm}} Cloud Connection from `MON01` and `CHE01` data centers, complete the following steps:

 1. Go to the {{site.data.keyword.powerSys_notm}} user interface and click **Cloud connections**.
 2. On the Cloud connections page, click **Create connection**.